JoeLancaster/dnadd/README.md

 If ok

 * **Non-zero**
-  nixadd exits with 1 (EXIT_FAILURE) if any error occurs or exits with nixos-rebuild's status code if nixos-rebuild does not exit successfully.
+  dnadd exits with 1 (EXIT_FAILURE) if any error occurs or exits with nixos-rebuild's status code if nixos-rebuild does not exit successfully.